 The No-Tax-on-Tips Deduction: What It Actually Is

-The phrase “no tax on tips” is shorthand for a new above-the-line federal deduction created by IRC Section 224 under the One Big Beautiful Bill Act.
-It does not exempt tip income from tax — tips remain taxable income.
-Instead, it allows qualifying workers to deduct up to $25,000 in tip income from their federal adjusted gross income, reducing the income subject to federal tax.
+The phrase 'no tax on tips' is shorthand for a new below-the-line federal deduction created by IRC Section 224 under the One Big Beautiful Bill Act.
+It does not exempt tip income from tax - tips remain taxable income.
+Instead, it allows qualifying workers to deduct up to $25,000 in tip income from their federal taxable income (not AGI) via the new Schedule 1-A, which flows to Form 1040 line 13b.

 How IRC §224 Works: The Mechanics